wp-plugins/postman-smtp/readme.txt

 == Description ==

-The big email services have begun [increasing their security](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html) and [blocking traditional](https://support.google.com/accounts/answer/6010255) SMTP mechanisms.
-This has caused servers to [refuse to connect](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html) and messages to simply disappear without explanation.
-Users of typical plugins have been plagued by delivery delays and forced to use app-specific passwords, two-factor authentication, CAPTCHA and decrease their data security by enabling less-secure apps.
+As the big email services [increasing their security](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html) and [block traditional](https://support.google.com/accounts/answer/6010255) SMTP mechanisms, users face [connection issues](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html), delays and vanishing messages.
+Most turn to the black magic of app-specific passwords, two-factor authentication, and CAPTCHA work-arounds.

 Postman is the first and only SMTP plugin to implement OAuth 2.0; Gmail, Hotmail and Yahoo Mail's preferred mechanism for authentication.
-This allows Postman to ensure your email will always be accepted.
-During OAuth configuration, your email service provider [pre-approves Postman](https://developers.google.com/accounts/docs/OAuth2) to send messages on your behalf.
-Other plugins seek approval each time they connect, but Postman will deliver your email every time with no fear of rejection.
+During OAuth configuration, your email service provider pre-approves Postman to send messages on your behalf.
+Other plugins seek approval each time they connect, but Postman will deliver your email every time without rejection.

 ###* What's New for v1.5 *
 *Postman is one month old and 1000 downloads strong! :D We're celebrating by [sending your Gmail through the HTTPS port](https://wordpress.org/plugins/postman-gmail-extension/)!
 That's right, blocked port problems are SO last year!*